alanng10/Lang/Docue/a.md

 It refers to refed that is applicable to all.

 The letter "S" refers to structure that is applicable to all.
-It refers to struct that is applicable to all.
+It refers to strut that is applicable to all.

 The letter "T" refers to entity that is applicable to all.
 It refers to thin that is applicable to all.